 - Preheat oven to 350F.
 Spray muffin tins with cooking spray.
 Set aside.

-- Add cake mix, vegetable oil, pineapple juice, eggs to a large bowl and beat with an electric mixer on medium speed until smooth.
+- Add cake mix, vegetable oil, pineapple juice (this is the juice you saved from the can of pineapple), eggs to a large bowl and beat with an electric mixer on medium speed until smooth.

 - In another bowl, stir together brown sugar and butter.
 Add a small spoonful of sugar mixture to each muffin tin.
 Then add two pineapple slices to each muffin tin followed by a cherry half with the cut side up in the centre of the pineapple slices.
 Add cake batter to each muffin tin.